larswaechter/schlaumeier/README.md

 GPT_KEY="YOUR_KEY"
 ```

-Next, enter the display coordinates of the first and last answer.
+Next, enter the display coordinates of answer A and D.

 ```
 COORD_ANSW_A="300-1600"
 COORD_ANSW_D="800-1900"
 ```

+TIP: You can find them easily enabling [Pointer Location](https://developer.android.com/studio/debug/dev-options#input) in your phone's developer options.

 <img src="./examples/screen.jpg" height="600">